neoforged/.github/primers/1.21.6/index.md

     - `PlayerEntry#refreshHasDraftReport` - Sets whether the current context as a report for this player.
     - `SocialInteractionsPlayerList#refreshHasDraftReport` - Refreshes whether the current context as a report for all players.
 - `net.minecraft.client.gui.screens.worldselection.ExperimentsScreen$ScrollArea` class is removed, replaced by the `ScrollableLayout`
+- `net.minecraft.client.multiplayer.ClientCommonPacketListenerImpl`
-- `net.minecraft.client.multiplayer.ClientCommonPacketListenerImpl#showDialog` - Shows the current dialog, creating the screen dynamically.
+    - `showDialog` - Shows the current dialog, creating the screen dynamically.
+    - `serverLinks` - Returns the entries of server links the client can access.
+    - `createDialogAccess` - Creates the dialog handler on the client used for communication.
+    - `clearDialog` - Closes the current dialog screen.
 - `net.minecraft.client.player.LocalPlayer#experienceDisplayStartTick` - Represents the start tick of when the experience display should be prioritized.
 - `net.minecraft.client.renderer`
     - `GameRenderer` no longer takes in a `ResourceManager`